Ralph McTell: The Royal Albert Hall

-The hit and the band
+'Streets of London' and the band

 McTell re-recorded "Streets of London" with bassist Rod Clements and backing vocalists Prelude.
 Released as a single (recorded on the Reprise label) on 7 December 1974, it rocketed up the charts to No. 2 in the first week of 1975, became a worldwide million-seller, and won McTell the Ivor Novello Award.

 In early 1975, McTell released the album Streets..., which sold strongly and spent twelve weeks in the album charts.
 Backing musicians on the album included Lindisfarne's Rod Clements, Fairport Convention's Dave Pegg and Jerry Donahue, and Maddy Prior from Steeleye Span, who inspired McTell to write the song "Maddy Dances".
 He decided to tour with a band to promote the album, but the experiment was not a success.
 That tour, he recalls, "became a nightmare."
 It was time for a break.
 McTell went to America with his family where he spent time relaxing and writing.
 Refreshed, he returned to the UK.
+His single "Dreams of You", released in November 1975, reached number 36 in the UK charts.

 During 1976, McTell topped the bill at Montreux Jazz Festival and played another sold-out concert at The Royal Albert Hall.
 This was followed by his first tour of Australia and the far east.
 At McTell's insistence, local buskers were given free tickets for the flagship concert at Sydney Opera House.

 Ralph and Nanna's son Tom was born on 7 September 1976.

 McTell's eighth album, Right Side Up, was released late in 1976 and the year ended with a packed-out Christmas concert in Belfast where he got standing ovations both before and after the show.

 The concerts at the Royal Albert Hall and Sydney Opera House had both been recorded and in 1977, Warner Bros.
 Records released the live album Ralph, Albert and Sydney.

 During the year, McTell met John 'Jonah' Jones, a popular figure on London's music scene.
 It was the start of a close friendship that lasted until John's death in 2003.
 After tours in the US and Britain, McTell again appeared at Cambridge Folk Festival.